Median of Stream of Running Integers using STL

 - Create two heaps.
 One max heap to maintain elements of lower half and one min heap to maintain elements of higher half at any point of time..

 - Take initial value of median as 0.

-Below is C++ implementation of above approach:
+Below is the implementation of above approach.

 5 10 10 12.5 10

-Time Complexity: O(n Log n)
+- Time Complexity: O(n Log n).

-Auxiliary Space : O(n)
+- Auxiliary Space : O(n).

 This article is contributed by Vibhu Garg.
-If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to email@example.com.
+If you like GeeksforGeeks and would like to contribute, you can also write an article using write.geeksforgeeks.org or mail your article to email@example.com.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.